freer4/elevuetor/elevuetor-js/README.md

 ## Setup

-> npm install ef-vue-crust
+> npm install elevuetor

-You'll have to have set up Mantle already for Crust to do anything of importance.
+You'll have to have set up Mantle already for Elevuetor to do anything of importance.
 Otherwise, you won't have any model objects or API endpoints to work with.

 `Connection` object looks for a `VITE_MANTLE_URL` setting to know who to talk to, so add the path of your Mantle API root in your .env files: